Compliance

 You can request deletion of your account and all associated data by emailing hello@generaitr.com.
 See our Privacy Policy for full details.

-Closed-source models (API-based):These run on GENERAITR’s partner infrastructure via API.
-Providers include ComfyUI Org, Stability AI, Kling, and others.
+Online plans (API-based, closed-source models):GENERAITR Online routes your generation requests through ComfyUI Partner nodes to access closed-source models.
+Providers include Stability AI, Kling, and others.
+Generation runs on GENERAITR’s partner infrastructure via API.
 Each provider operates under their own terms of service and acceptable use policies.
 By using these models you agree to comply with the applicable provider policies.

-Open-source models (Local plan): GENERAITR Local gives organisations the ability to run open-source AI models on their own GPU hardware, on-premise or in a private cloud.
-Generation does not leave your infrastructure.
+Local plan (open-source models, on-premise): GENERAITR Local gives organisations the ability to run open-source AI models on their own GPU hardware, on-premise or in a private cloud.
+The ComfyUI engine runs entirely within your infrastructure; generation does not leave your systems.
 Model weights are downloaded from their respective open-source repositories.
 You are responsible for compliance with the licence terms of each open-source model you run.

 A full list of active models is available in the AI Model Library inside the app.
 See also: generaitr.com/models-short.